Workers' compensation lawyers

 Most non-minor work injuries lead to a common law damages claim

 For most workers with more than a minor injury, the statutory benefits claim is only the first stage.
 Once that phase ends, many workers can pursue a common law damages claim based on negligence.
-These claims are often successful because employers owe workers a non-delegable duty of care.
-Where an injury arises from unsafe systems of work, poor training, or foreseeable risk, fault is commonly established - and this stage is where substantial compensation is assessed.
+Employers owe workers a non-delegable duty of care.
+Where an injury arises from unsafe systems of work, inadequate training, or foreseeable risks that were not properly managed, the conditions for a common law claim are often present.
+Common law damages cover heads of loss not addressed by statutory benefits, including pain and suffering and future loss of earning capacity.

 Taking the “impairment lump sum” can permanently remove your right to common law damages